ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 **IP Scope** tells IP Fabric which networks to include or exclude in the discovery process.
 The default is set to include everything (`0.0.0.0/0`).
-When IP Fabric discovers a neighbor in this network, it will try to log into and discover it.
+When IP Fabric discovers a neighbor in this network, it will try to log in to and discover it.
 If the IP address is not in the **include list**, or is in the **exclude list**, then IP Fabric will not try to connect to and discover the device.

 The **exclude list** is a great way to exclude networks managed by a different department or perhaps vendors or devices that IP Fabric does not currently support.
-For instance, a customer had discovery hanging due to it trying to log into a terminal server which IP Fabric could not understand; once added to the exclude list, the discovery completed successfully.
+For instance, a customer had discovery hanging due to it trying to log in to a terminal server which IP Fabric could not understand; once added to the exclude list, the discovery completed successfully.